Coslice Colimits in Homotopy Type Theory: Universality of colimits

-\begin{theorem}[{\cite[\href{https://github.com/PHart3/colimits-agda/blob/v0.3.0/Pullback-stability/Stability-ord.agda}{Stability-ord}]{agda-colim-TR}}] All colimits in $\U$ are universal. \end{theorem}
+\begin{theorem}[{\cite[\href{https://github.com/PHart3/colimits-agda/blob/v0.4.0/Pullback-stability/Stability-ord.agda}{Stability-ord}]{agda-colim-TR}}] All colimits in $\U$ are universal. \end{theorem}

-\begin{corollary} For each tree $\Gamma$ and each $A$-diagram $F$ over $\Gamma$, the colimit $\colimm_{\Gamma}^A(F)$ is universal. \end{corollary} \begin{proof} Suppose that $\Gamma$ is a tree and consider the pullback square \eqref{pbs}.
-By \cref{create} combined with \cref{crlim}, we can compare the function to the pullback stability map in $\U$.
-In fact, they are equal as both are cocone morphisms out of a colimit.
-By \cref{LCC}, $\pr_1(\sigma_{f,h})$, as desired. \end{proof}
+\begin{corollary} For each tree $\Gamma$ and each $A$-diagram $F$ over $\Gamma$, the colimit $\colimm^A(F)$ is universal. \end{corollary} \begin{proof} Suppose that $\Gamma$ is a tree and consider the pullback square \eqref{pbs}.
+By \cref{create,crlim}, we have a cocone isomorphism under the $\U$-valued diagram $\F(F \times_V Y)$:

-\begin{note} We can construct pullbacks in $A/\U$ as follows.
-Consider a cospan $\S$ in $A/\U$ and form the standard pullback